hpitta26/Library-System-Django/README.md

 - Django templates used for UI (html + css)

 ## Purpose:
 Allow users to search for Books and Authors in a personalized Library System.
-Supports CRUD operations on Books.
+Supports CRUD operations on Books and Authors.

 ## Current Project: